nodejs/nan/doc/asyncworker.md

 This class internally handles the details of creating an [`AsyncResource`][AsyncResource], and running the callback in the correct async context.
 To be able to identify the async resources created by this class in async-hooks, provide a `resource_name` to the constructor.
 It is recommended that the module name be used as a prefix to the `resource_name` to avoid collisions in the names.
 For more details see [`AsyncResource`][AsyncResource] documentation.
-The `resource_name` needs to stay valid for the lifetime of worker instance.
+The `resource_name` needs to stay valid for the lifetime of the worker instance.

 Definition: